deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 Let me reiterate one more time.
 Essentially what we are going to be doing is using `EAX` to write to where `ESP` is located.
 When we push our shellcode onto the stack, it will go to a portion that we control.
 In addition, our shellcode will write up the stack, to lower memory addresses.
 Knowing this now, let's align the stack!

 Before we align the stack, recall what was mentioned above about saving the current stack pointer (after all our jumps).
 Since we need to save the stack pointer, let's use `ECX`.
-To do this we are going to use a `push esp` instruction to get the current stack pointer value onto the stack.
-We then are going to use a `pop ecx` instruction to __POP__ whatever is on top of the stack (which is the stack pointer now), into `ECX`.
+To do this, we are going to use a `push esp` instruction to get the current stack pointer value onto the stack.
+We then are going to use a `pop ecx` instruction to pop whatever is on top of the stack (which is the stack pointer now), into `ECX`.
 Here is the updated PoC:

 ```console
 root@kali:~/ADMIN_EXPRESS/POC# cat poc.py